pythonhealthdatascience/pydesrap_mms/README.md

 ## ⏰ Run time and machine specification

-As this a template, it is not possible to provide an overall run time, as this will vary depending on how the template model is used.
-However, this information is provided from some example implementations, within the `.ipynb` files in `notebooks`.
+The overall run time will vary depending on how the template model is used.
+A few example implementations are provided in `notebooks/` and the run times for these were:

+* `analysis.ipynb` - 23s
+* `choosing_parameters.ipynb` - 22s
+* `generate_exp_results.ipynb` - 0s

 These times were obtained on an Intel Core i7-12700H with 32GB RAM running Ubuntu 24.04.1 Linux.

 <br>